 Desmopressin (Into the nose)

-Prevents or controls thirst and frequent urination caused by diabetes insipidus or brain injuries.
+Treats thirst and frequent urination caused by diabetes insipidus or brain injuries.
 Treats bleeding disorders such as hemophilia A and von Willebrand disease.

 When This Medicine Should Not Be Used